jentery/mdia360v2/essay.md

 2. Follow a recognizable theme from start to finish.
 3. Have a style that corresponds with their style, mission, and readership/viewership.
 4. Demonstrate an awareness of their readership/viewership's interests and expectations.
-5. Engage a current issue.
+5. Engage a current topic in games.
-6. Explain or demonstrate why the issue matters and for whom it matters most.
+6. Explain or demonstrate why the topic matters and for whom it matters most.
 7. Include at least five minutes of your own gameplay footage,
 8. Be intentionally scoped.
-(The goals and direction should be clear.
-They want you to avoid talking about "all the things."
-When in doubt, cut it out.)
+(The goals should be clear, and the topic should be addressable in 10-16 minutes / 1500-2500 words.)
 9. Converse with existing work related to your game and theme.
 10. Acknowledge designers, developers, studios, and fellow critics by name.
 11. Include credits or references.

 Some questions to consider: What are the venue's conventions?
 Do you want to be a "main character" in your essay?
 Do you want people to hear your voice (on or off camera), or do you want them to read your writing?
 Will you break the fourth wall?
-Are you bringing your audience on a journey (pathos) through your essay?
+Are you bringing your audience on an emotional journey (pathos) through your essay?
 Are you using logic (logos) to make an [argument](https://depts.washington.edu/owrcweb/wordpress/wp-content/uploads/2023/02/Claims-Claims-Claims.pdf)?
 Who is your crew of fellow critics (ethos), and how are you conversing with them, citing them, and building on their work?
 How are you pacing (kairos) your essay for your audience to follow along?

 ## Assessment

 Your mark for the Final Project constitutes 30% of your final mark in this course.

-Note that, as part of your response to the above scenario, you're expected to *cite, integrate, and apply the MDIA360 course material* (including secondary sources referenced in the class notebook).
+Note that, as part of your response to the above scenario, you're expected to *cite, integrate, and apply some course material from each of MDIA360's three modules* (including secondary sources referenced in the class notebook).

 I will use the following rubric, based on [UVic's official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies), to assess your essay.